stdm/stdm.github.io/_posts/2025-12-04-Pro-human-AI.md

 ### From pro-social to pro-human AI: A method in the making

 Seeing similar potential in the field of AI [^4], I assembled an interdisciplinary team to establish the methodological foundations for pro-human AI design: (a) compile what makes up the human at their core; (b) measure how a given AI system for a specific use case interacts with these core property; (c) and develop interventions to the system's design to mitigate any negative influence (if any).
-Amongst this prioneering group are Prof. [Christoph Heitz](https://www.zhaw.ch/en/about-us/person/heit) (AI fairness, ZHAW IDP), master's student [Rebekka von Wartburg](https://www.linkedin.com/in/rebekka-von-wartburg-kottler-3b807b298/), and several external advisors from the humanities, together with the company [Alpine AI](https://alpineai.swiss/en/) as use case provider.
+To creeate these three pillars, the prioneering group includes Prof. [Christoph Heitz](https://www.zhaw.ch/en/about-us/person/heit) (AI fairness, ZHAW IDP), master's student [Rebekka von Wartburg](https://www.linkedin.com/in/rebekka-von-wartburg-kottler-3b807b298/), and several external advisors from the humanities, together with the company [Alpine AI](https://alpineai.swiss/en/) as use case provider.

 Our goal is to establish pro-human AI design methodologically by directly adressing all three steps (a)-(c) in the very first analysis that we are currently undertaking, as we believe that such approaches need to be anchored in practical use cases from the start.
 Preliminary results exist for step (a): What makes up the human?